Alternative layout views

-This topic explains how layouts can be versioned by using resource qualifiers.
-For example, there can be a version of a layout that is only used when the device is in landscape mode and a layout version that is only for portrait mode.
+This topic explains how you can version layouts by using resource qualifiers.
+For example, creating a version of a layout that is only used when the device is in landscape mode and a layout version that is only for portrait mode.

 When you click the Alternative Layout View icon (to the left of Device), a preview pane opens to list the alternative layouts available in your project.
 If there are no alternative layouts, the Default view is presented: